|

 http://www.levity.com/alchemy/

-A site with a nice program to calculate calendar dates using the various formats used in period.
+A nice program to calculate calendar dates using the various formats used in period.

 http://www.lieberknecht.de/~prg/calendar.htm